needle-mirror/com.unity.vectorgraphics/Documentation~/vectorgraphics.md

 * Any interactivity feature are not supported [(SVG 1.1 section 16)](https://www.w3.org/TR/SVG11/interact.html)
 * Animations are not supported [(SVG 1.1 section 19)](https://www.w3.org/TR/SVG11/animate.html)

+Note that the package may not import asset properly when starting Unity with the `-no-graphics` command-line argument.
+The package requires graphics when importing assets in texture format, since it will need to render the vector content into the texture asset.

 # Using Vector Graphics

 ## SVG importer